 3) determine whether these antibodies correlate with clinical outcome observed in COVID-19 patients treated with convalescent plasma.
 As alternative treatments became available over the past year and the use of convalescent plasma became restricted to specific patient populations, the need in COVID-19 convalescent plasma decreased significantly.

 Our study focuses now on the analysis of antibody properties in individuals who have recovered from COVID-19, especially in those living in medically underserved areas that are disproportionately affected by the infection.

 How we are going to do it

-This study is led by City of Hope in Duarte, California and the Translational Genomics Research Institute (TGen) in Flagstaff, Arizona.
-It is supported by a network of medical sites across California, including the CIRM-funded Alpha Stem Cell Clinics, and multiple hospitals in medically underserved communities.
+This study is led by City of Hope in Duarte, California, and the Translational Genomics Research Institute (TGen) in Flagstaff, Arizona.
+It is supported by a network of medical sites across California, including CIRM-funded Alpha Stem Cell Clinics, and hospitals in medically underserved communities.